alemosk/b2bpay_test_assignment/README.md

 s generally less significant than the ticket number, which is essential for future incident investigations.

 For this project, I use `flake8` for linting and `isort` for sorting imports.

+I didn't use git branches and committed everything to the main branch because this is the first version of the project.
+I am working alone, and there is no production version yet.
+Otherwise, branches would be required for changes in the project.